epeld/pl-chess/README.md

 This can be useful if we later decide to create a GUI frontend, in which case we should simplify the output for easier parsing.

-## Checks And Other Indicators

-Currently, the CLI seems to disregard checks, stalemates etc completely.
-Even though it has the ability to determine them.
-These indicators should be added to the CLI output when applicable.

 ## Auto-generated Test Cases

 The CLI should get a command for converting the current state into a test case that can later be